On the Existence of Static Equilibria of a Cable-Suspended Load with Non-stopping Flying Carriers

-\begin{proof} First of all, from \eqref{eq:diff_kin} at the equilibrium, ${\|\dpR{i}\|=L_i\|\dot{\vect{q}}_i\|}$; hence, to prove the thesis of the proposition it is enough to show that $\|\dot{\vect{q}}_i\|\geq s'$ with $s'>0$.
-For the sake of a streamlined presentation we decided to avoid presenting all the mathematical details and to make use of explanatory figures that help the intuition of the reader being convinced about the validity of the proof.
+\begin{proof} First of all, from \eqref{eq:diff_kin} at the equilibrium, ${\|\dpR{i}\|=L_i\|\dot{\vect{q}}_i\|}$; hence, to prove the thesis of the proposition it is equivalent to show that $\|\dot{\vect{q}}_i\|\geq \underline{v}'$ for a certain $\underline{v}'>0$.
+For the sake of a streamlined presentation, we avoid presenting all the mathematical details and to make use of explanatory figures that help the intuition of the reader being convinced about the validity of the proof.